Chapter 03 - Metamorphosis

 "And if it isn't little Addison Sloan all grown up and still short.
 Last time I saw your old man, he couldn't stop bragging about you going to that fancy school," Travis says and pulls Addison into a hug.

 "Been too long.
 I mean, look at you.
 Grown up.
-John and Patrick would have damn proud of you.
+John and Patrick would have been damn proud of you.
 Sticking together like this."

 "Sorry, I'm late for the dance," Travis says, sitting back down at the table.
 "Thanks for helping out an old man.
 I'm a little, uh, shorthanded.
 So, you track down Montgomery?"